EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 ## EXCLUDE ANALYSES

-If you wish to run Tapirs without invoking one of analysis programs (eg Kraken2 or blast) then you can specify this in teh config file.
+If you wish to run Tapirs without invoking one of analysis programs (eg Kraken2 or blast) then you can specify this in the config file.
 For example replace the line `analysis_method: "both"` with `analysis_method: "blast"` to restrict the analysis to just blast.

 Remember that snakemake does not rerun jobs already completed.
 So if you run just blast, then run just kraken2, it will not attempt to repeat the qc stages common to both unless you change the input data.